Freddie Freeman Player Props: Dodgers vs. Mets

 Freddie Freeman At The Plate

-- Freeman has an OPS of .840, fueled by an OBP of .411 and a team-best slugging percentage of .429 this season.
+- Freeman has an OPS of .966, fueled by an OBP of .429 to go with a slugging percentage of .537.
+All three of those stats are best among Los Angeles hitters this season.

-- He ranks 39th in batting average, 33rd in on base percentage, and 88th in slugging among qualified hitters in MLB action.
+- Among qualifying hitters in MLB action, he ranks 15th in batting average, 18th in on-base percentage, and 34th in slugging.

-- In 68.8% of his 16 games this season, Freeman has picked up at least one hit.
-He's also had six multi-hit games.
+- In 70.6% of his 17 games this season, Freeman has picked up at least one hit.
+He's also had seven multi-hit games.

-- He has hit a home run in one of 16 games, and in 1.4% of his plate appearances.

-- In eight of 16 games this year, he has scored, and four of those games included multiple runs.
+- In 17 games played this season, he has gone deep in two of them.

+- In four games this year, Freeman has picked up an RBI, with more than one RBI once.

+- He has scored in nine games this season (52.9%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.